tiddly-gittly/Tiddlywiki-NodeJS-Github-Template/README.md

 # Tiddlywiki-NodeJS-Github-Template

-I created an App based on this, [TiddlyGit-Desktop](https://github.com/tiddly-gittly/TiddlyGit-Desktop), which can generate template wiki on one-click.
+Wiki template for [TiddlyGit-Desktop](https://github.com/tiddly-gittly/TiddlyGit-Desktop), an App that can generate template wiki on one-click.

 Knowledge base Template, with advanced filter search and faceted data aggregation.